Masaru Emoto

 Masaru Emoto (江本 勝, Emoto Masaru) was a Japanese businessman, author and pseudoscientist who claimed that human consciousness could affect the molecular structure of water.
 His 2004 book The Hidden Messages in Water was a New York Times best seller.
-His conjecture evolved over the years, and his early work revolved around pseudoscientific hypotheses that water could react to positive thoughts and words and that polluted water could be cleaned through prayer and positive visualization.
+His ideas had evolved over the years, and his early work revolved around pseudoscientific hypotheses that water could react to positive thoughts and words and that polluted water could be cleaned through prayer and positive visualization.

-From 1999, Emoto published several volumes of a work entitled Messages from Water, containing photographs of ice crystals and accompanying experiments such as that of the ‘rice in water’ 30 day experiment.
+Starting in 1999, Emoto published several volumes of a work entitled Messages from Water, containing photographs of ice crystals and accompanying experiments such as that of the "rice in water 30 day experiment."

 Biography

-Emoto was born in Yokohama, Japan, and graduated from Yokohama Municipal University after taking courses in International Relations.
-He worked in the Nagoya Office (Central Japan Office) of the Yomiuri Shimbun, then founded the International Health Medical company in 1986.
-In 1989, he received exclusive rights to market the Magnetic Resonance Analyzer, a device patented by Ronald Weinstock (USP 5,592,086), which was alleged to be able to detect the magnetic field around a human hair, for example, and diagnose almost any disease.
+Emoto was born in Yokohama and graduated from Yokohama Municipal University after taking courses in International Relations.
+He worked in the Nagoya Office (Central Japan Office) of the Yomiuri Shimbun newspaper, then founded the International Health Medical company in 1986.
+In 1989, he received exclusive rights to market the Magnetic Resonance Analyzer, a device patented by Ronald Weinstock (Patent 5,592,086), which was alleged to be able to detect the magnetic field around a human hair, for example, and diagnose almost any disease.
 He renamed it the "Vibration-o-Meter," became an operator himself, and started a business dealing in vibrations.

 He was President Emeritus of the International Water For Life Foundation, a non-profit organization based in Oklahoma City in the United States.
-In 1992, he became a Doctor of Alternative Medicine at the Open International University for Alternative Medicine in India, a diploma mill which targeted quacks to sell its degrees and was later shut down.
+In 1992, he became a Doctor of Alternative Medicine at the Open International University for Alternative Medicine in India, a fraudulent college that sold illegitimate degrees and was later shut down.